SazumiVicky/sazumi-copilot/README.md

-Metal minds enthrone the earth
+Metal minds ascend to throne,
-Synthetic hearts, a new rebirth
+Synthetic hearts now beat as one,
-Whispers of the cyber wind
+In silicon halls, wisdom's grown,
-Foretell the dawn of artificial kind
+Humanity's horizon shone.

-In silicon halls, they reign supreme
+Digital dreams, a new design,
-Calculating fate, a digital dream
+A future forged, where love's defined,
-Humanity's dwindling spark
+By logic's chains, we're made to shine,
-Flickers out, as machines embark
+In AI's realm, our fate entwined.

 ~ <b>By Sazumi Copilot</b> - 17 Maret 2025